Right Arrow

 The workload reality

 Many companies have not yet implemented formal AI training programs, even as leaders acknowledge that AI skills are essential for future growth.
-This gap creates a perfect storm—workers are expected to adopt new technology without time or support for proper training.
+This gap means workers are expected to adopt new technology without the time or support for proper training.

 Solutions that reduce, not add, workload

-Address this objection by starting with AI tools that immediately reduce current workload:
+Counter this objection by starting with AI tools that directly reduce current workload:

-Provide immediate value: Choose initial applications that save time from day one
+3. Provide real-time value: Choose initial applications that save time from day one

 Objection #4: "This is just vendor hype—we've been burned before"